nemtsov/tinyvim/README.md

 I've been using [janus](https://github.com/carlhuda/janus) for about a year and a half and have been happy with it, but since I installed it, I've been disabling plugins I don't use, to ensure good performance.
 Now, I've realized that only a handful are useful to me and decided to go over my vimrc files, pull out just the configuration I really use, organize it and create a minimal distro I can use across different machines.

+On my MBP, circa 2009 (w/ ssd), I went from a noticable ~1.5-second load-time with janus to a snappy ~200ms with this setup; which, obviously, makes me happy.

 Pre-requisites
 ------------